-These may only be worn outside of the classroom.
-When entering any classroom, gym, or the office, please remove hats, caps, and other head coverings, including hoodies, unless approved by Administration.
+These may be worn only outside of the classroom.
+When entering any classroom, the gym, or office, please remove hats, caps, and other head coverings, including hoodies, unless approved by Administration.

 TATTOOS

 Tattoos of any kind should not be visible at any time.